This post may contain affiliate links from which i can earn a commission

 Here are my top 11 reasons why your menopause weight loss has stalled.

-Before we dive in it’s important to remember that menopause makes losing weight difficult and can often lead to weight gain.
+Before we dive in it’s important to remember that menopause makes losing weight difficult and can often promote weight gain.
 Not impossible, just difficult.

 You are up against, loss of muscle mass as well as possible insulin resistance, high cortisol levels and changing estrogen levels.